GDQuest/website/README.md

 1. Use [Gitlocalize](https://gitlocalize.com/repo/5450/), which gives you an accessible online editor and handy tools like one-click machine translation.
 Watch their [two-minute tutorial](https://www.youtube.com/watch?v=b09LDukIJiU) to get started.
 2. Translate the files on your computer and use git instead.
 More on that below.

+We recommend using an AI-powered translation tool like [DeepL](https://www.deepl.com/translator) to generate a translation you can then edit and refine.
+It will save you a lot of time and work.
+GitLocalize has a button to translate a document automatically.

 ### Translating a page manually